Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 Level: 1
 Sphere: Water
 Range: 30
-Duration: Instant
+Duration: Instantaneous
 Casting Time: 3
-Area of Effect: 1 creature
+Area of Effect: One creature
 Saving Throw: Special

 This spell creates a dagger that flies to a target determined by the caster.
 This weapon hits for 1d4+5 points of cold damage and the target must make a Saving Throw vs. Death or be frozen for 1 round.